minio/docs/docs/setup-nginx-proxy-with-minio.md

 nginx is an open source web and reverse proxy server.

 This guide describes how to set up an nginx proxy with Minio Server.
-These are the steps:

 1. [Install Minio Server](#installserver)
 2. [Install nginx](#installnginx)